lukdav/never-have-i-ever/README.md

 - Form input field for Category Name is prepopulated.
 - Below are a Cancel button to go back and a Submit button to update the category.

+The Database (MongoDB):
+- The "never-have-i-ever" database contains three collections: "users", "categories" and "games".
+- The "users" collection contains a unique id number, the username and a hashed password for each user signed up to the website.
+- The "categories" collection contains a unique id number and the category name for each category.
+- The "games" collection contains a unique id number, the game name, description, requirements, rules, category names, submitted by and a game rating for each game.
+- The "games" collection is linked to the "categories" collection through the category names.
+A game can fall under one or more categories.

 ### Yet to be Implemented